rancidponcho/autograd/README.md

 Autograd

+Simple automatic differentiator in C++.

 Simply compile the main file and run the executable.
-Uses LibTorch.